If You Are Facing Pre-Foreclosure or Foreclosure, You May Be Able To Stop Foreclosure

 3. The Bank/Lender’s Foreclosure Lawyer will send you a “Demand Letter”.
 This letter informs you of the total amount remaining on the mortgage debt that you owe and includes missed mortgage payments.
 You will also be informed of legal costs plus interest on the outstanding debt amounts that you will be responsible for.

-5. If the amount of money you owe in missed payments and property taxes is provided in full by the deadline date along with the proof of required property insurance, the Foreclosure will stop.
+5. If the amount of money you owe in missed payments, property taxes and utilities is provided in full to the Foreclosing Lawyer by the deadline date along with the proof of required property insurance, the Foreclosure will stop.
 It is in your best interest to stop the Foreclosure at this point in the processes and bring your mortgage back into good standing with your Bank/Lender.
 You will protect your equity, credit and avoid further Legal costs from the Foreclosing Lawyer.
 Any time after the Demand Letter stage, there still may be solutions but you are taking a greater risk of losing everything to the control of the Bank/Lender and Court if you do not have the funds to bring your mortgage back into good standing.

 6. If the Lawyer does not receive the money you owe by the deadline date, the Lawyer can commence immediate legal proceedings without further notice to you.
 A Foreclosure petition will then be filled in the Supreme Court.
 In this process, the Bank/Lender is named the petitioner and you (the borrower of the mortgage), are named the respondent(s).